SmallhillCZ/nest-sdk-generator-stripe-problem/README.md

 - `typesToExtract` that are from package listed in `peerDependencies` are skipped

 ### Generation
+- packages in peerDependencies get their package import instead of import from `_types`
 - added generation of `package.json` including `name` and `peerDependencies`